Chicopee, Massachusetts: Nayasett (Cabotville and Chicopee Falls)

 In 1636, William Pynchon purchased land from the Agawam Indians on the east side of the Connecticut River.
 He moved from the Town of Roxbury to Springfield to found the first settlement in the area that comprises the territory of today's Chicopee Center (Cabotville).
 Both Cabotville and the Falls were developed as manufacturing centers (villages).

 According to local historian Charles J. Seaver, the area above the falls was first settled in 1660.
 The land purchased from the Indians was divided into districts.
 Nayasett (Nipmuc for "at the small point/angle") was the name given to the area of what are now Chicopee Center and Chicopee Falls.
 The settlement in the upper district was at Skipmuck (possibly based on Nipmuc Skipmaug, meaning "chief fishing place" or Shipmuck, meaning "big watery place"), a place above the falls on the south side of the river.

 Colonists built a sawmill as the first industrial site along the river.
 The mill was built at Skenungonuck (Nipmuc for "green fields") Falls (now Chicopee Falls) in 1678 by Japhet Chapin, John Hitchcock and Nathaniel Foote.

-In 1786, what was called Factory Village began to develop when two acres of land was leased to 10 local men, with the understanding that they would build an iron foundry within two years.
-This was accomplished and the business flourished.
+In 1786, ten men leased two acres of land in Chicopee Falls to James Byers and William Smith of Springfield on the condition they build an iron foundry within two years.
+Byers and Smith built the foundry.
+Benjamin Belcher acquired the site by 1805 and expanded the foundry.
+Belcher sold water access and other holdings along the Chicopee River to the Boston Associates, including Jonathan and Edmund Dwight.
+Access to water power and cast iron allowed Chicopee Falls develop into a factory village, specializing in textiles, arms and agricultural tools.

-In 1823, Jonathan Dwight purchased the water privilege at Skenungonuck Falls in Chicopee.
-He built a textile mill and five years later, it operated 14,000 spindles and nearly 500 looms, making it the second-largest operation in the state.
-It processed cotton from the Deep South, becoming part of the extended slave economy and King Cotton.
-By 1831, settlers had developed two giant dams, two waterpower canals, and two manufacturing communities on the Chicopee River.
+Between 1823 and 1841, the Boston Associates established four textile companies along the Chicopee River, building two power canals.
+By 1856, the mills had consolidated, leaving the Chicopee Manufacturing Company and the Dwight Manufacturing Company in Chicopee Falls and Chicopee Center respectively.
+By 1875, nearly one in four people in Chicopee worked in cotton goods manufacturing, primarily at these two mills.

 Before and after the partition, eight Chicopee River companies gained product recognition around the globe: Ames, Belcher, Lamb, Dwight, Stevens, Spalding, Fisk, and Duryea.
 Below the falls, in the bend of the river at a place called Factory Village, an important chapter of the region's industrial history was played out.